S-a-m-K/heart_disease_prediction/README.md

 ### **Business Task**

-Explore the dataset and gain insights that could contribute to improved health outcomes and preventive measures.
+Examine the dataset to gain insights that could aid in developing preventive measures for heart disease.

 ### **Analysis Questions**

-- Is there a relationship between the different risk factors and heart attack outcomes?
+- Is there a relationship between the various risk factors and heart attack outcomes?
-- Can the insights found be used in the future to reduce the heart attack risk of this population?
+- Can the insights gained be used in the future to reduce heart attack risk in this population?

 # **Prepare**